Did you miss last month’s World Congress webinar? Keep reading to get a recap!

 During the World Congress webinar last month, Navitus’ Bob Zakrajsek and Thomas Radloff shared their invaluable insight on key components plan sponsors should consider when trying to control their pharmacy benefit spend.

 After a short introduction of Navitus Health Solutions and how we differ in the industry, Bob asked the audience the following poll question: “Is your PBM contract based on a traditional, hybrid or pass-through business model?”
-Audience results showed 35% partners with a pass-through PBM, 32% are with a traditional PBM, 22% didn’t know and 11% were with a hybrid PBM.
+Audience results showed 35% partner with a pass-through PBM, 32% are with a traditional PBM, 22% didn’t know and 11% were with a hybrid PBM.

 Key takeaway: If you don’t know what business model your PBM partner uses, you may be spending more than you should.